-The HCA Spring Academy on American History, Culture & Politics is an annual, one-week interdisciplinary conference at Heidelberg University for Ph.D. candidates working in different fields of American studies.
-It has been very successful in establishing an international network of young and aspiring researchers.
+The Spring Academy on American History, Culture & Politics is an annual, one-week interdisciplinary conference for Ph.D. candidates at the Heidelberg Center for American Studies (HCA).
+The conference is targeted at at Ph.D. candidates working in different fields of American studies.

-Every year the HCA invites outstanding Ph.D. students from diverse academic disciplines to Heidelberg to present their dissertation projects in the field of American Studies.
-All presentations are thematically arranged into ten panels.
-Participants are requested to prepare a twenty-minute presentation of their research projects which is followed by a forty-minute discussion session.
+Every year the HCA invites twenty outstanding Ph.D. students from diverse academic disciplines to Heidelberg to present their dissertation projects in the field of American Studies.
+The presentations are thematically arranged into ten two-person panels.
+Participants are requested to prepare a twenty-minute presentation of their research projects.
+Each presentation is followed by a forty-minute discussion session.
 The participants of the HCA Spring Academy greatly benefit from the insights generated by this cross-disciplinary and intercultural dialogue.

-The HCA Spring Academy is facilitated by Ms. Spring Academy, Dr. Dorothea Fischer-Hornung, and Mr. Spring Academy, Dr. Wilfried Mausbach.
-Katia Rostetter and Timo Schrader are in charge of the Spring Academy and can be reached at firstname.lastname@example.org or email@example.com.
+The Spring Academy 2017 will be facilitated by Ms. Spring Academy, Dr. Dorothea Fischer-Hornung, together with Dr. Wilfried Mausbach as Mr. Spring Academy.
+Stella Müller and Franziska Pentz are in charge of the Spring Academy and can be reached at email@example.com.

-The HCA Spring Academy takes place in our new annex, which was completed in October 2009.
-Located in the center of old Heidelberg, the Curt and Heidemarie Engelhorn Palais affords ideal conditions for the conference, offering an atrium and two well-equipped lecture rooms.
+The Spring Academy takes place in the HCA’s Curt and Heidemarie Engelhorn Palais, which is centrally located in Heidelberg’s old town.
+The more than 300-year-old baroque townhouse affords ideal conditions for the conference, offering an atrium and two well-equipped lecture rooms.